gnanashekar2004/GitTutorial/README.md

 git pull origin main
 ```

-### 💡 When to use git pull?
-- When another team member made changes in the repository.
-- To keep your local repository updated before making new changes.

 ## ✅ Task 2: Branching and Merging
 ### 📌 Concepts Covered: git branch, git checkout, git merge
+### 💡 When to use git merge?
+- When combining changes from multiple branches into main.
+- When finishing work on a feature branch and integrating it into the main codebase.

 ### 🛠 Steps:
 1. Create a new branch called feature-branch: